Young Front: Controversy

+On 5 November 2007, activists of the organization were arrested after celebrating Belarusian colllaborator Vituška's hundredth birthday.

-On 25 March 2014 activists of Young Front participated in a demonstration with a transparent praising Ukrainian and Belarusian nationalist leaders who in various extent collaborated with Nazi Germany during World War II: Stepan Bandera, Michał Vituška, Roman Shukhevych, Vincent Hadleŭski.
-This had led to protests of the Russian ambassador.
+On 25 March 2014 activists of the Young Front participated in a demonstration with a banner praising Ukrainian and Belarusian nationalist leaders who collaborated with Nazi Germany during World War II: Stepan Bandera, Michał Vituška, Roman Shukhevych, Vincent Hadleŭski.
+The banner bore the description: "Heroes do not die".
+This had led to protests from the Russian ambassador.

 Opposition to Lukashenko’s regime

-Since 2005 the Young Front applied for registration five times from the Ministry of Justice, but it was rejected five times.
-The members of the organization believe that the authorities deliberately do not register the organization in order not to have leverages of pressure on the activists by means of unconstitutional article 193-1 of the Criminal Code of the Republic of Belarus (sharing in the organization with no carried-out registration).
-Within the scope of the campaign of resistance to criminal persecution for the activity in the unregistered organization the members of the Young Front registered their own organization in Czech Republic, the documents have been submitted for the registration to Lithuania, planning to get official status in Poland and Ukraine.
+Since 2005 the Young Front applied for registration five times from the Ministry of Justice, but it was rejected every time The members of the organization believe that the authorities deliberately do not register the organization in order not to have leverages of pressure on the activists by means of unconstitutional article 193-1 of the Criminal Code of the Republic of Belarus (sharing in the organization with no carried-out registration).
+Within the scope of the campaign of resistance to criminal persecution for the activity in the unregistered organization the members of the Young Front registered their own organization in the Czech Republic, the documents have been submitted for the registration to Lithuania, planning to get official status in Poland and Ukraine.

 The activists of the Young Front regularly take part in unauthorized demonstrations, during which most of them are arrested by the police.
 The leaders of the organization and its ordinary members run the administrative persecution, the most prevailing of which are the arrest (till 25 days) and fines.
 Some of them were condemned; the most famous are the following – Alaksiej Šydłoŭski, Vadzim Łabkovič, Paval Sieviaryniec, Pavał Mažejka, Artur Fińkievič, Źmicier Daškievič.

 After the presidential election campaign the criminal cases on Źmicier Daškievič, Siarhiej Lisičonak, Barys Harecki and Aleh Korban were opened by Article 193-1 (establishment and management of public association, religious association or political party, which infringe on personality, rights and duties of man and did not get official registration).
 According to the criminal case the leader of the Young Front Źmicier Daškievič was condemned for a year and a half of general regime colony (1 November 2006).